Rolias/KMeter-macOS/README.md

 # KMeter-OSX
 A Macintosh OSX version of Martin Zuther's Excellent K-Meter.
-Both a standalone and VST plug in.
+Includes a standalone application and two plug-in formats: VST and AU.
 This version supports stereo (not 5.1) only.

 If you don't know what a K-Meter is check out [Martin's site](http://www.mzuther.de/en/software/kmeter/) for all the details.
 For now, this repo just has the binaries of the Macintosh OSX version I created.
 At the time the current version of OSX was 10.11.4 (El Capitain).